pingcap/docs-cn/placement-rules-in-sql.md

 In list format, constraints are specified as a list of key-value pairs.
 The key starts with either a `+` or a `-`. `+disk=ssd` indicates that the label `disk` must be set to `ssd`, and `-disk=hdd` indicates that the label `disk` must not be `hdd`.

 In dictionary format, constraints also indicate a number of instances that apply to that rule.
-For example, `FOLLOWER_CONSTRAINTS="{+region=us-east-1: 1,+region=us-east-2: 1,+region=us-west-1: 1,+any: 1}";` indicates that 1 follower is in us-east-1, 1 follower is in us-east-2, 1 follower is in us-west-1, and 1 follower can be in any region.
+For example, `FOLLOWER_CONSTRAINTS="{+region=us-east-1: 1,+region=us-east-2: 1,+region=us-west-1: 1}";` indicates that 1 follower is in us-east-1, 1 follower is in us-east-2 and 1 follower is in us-west-1.
 For another example, `FOLLOWER_CONSTRAINTS='{"+region=us-east-1,+disk=hdd":1,"+region=us-west-1":1}';` indicates that 1 follower is in us-east-1 with an hdd disk, and 1 follower is in us-west-1.

 > **Note:**
 >